coder/docs/admin/workspace-management/extensions.md

 ---
 title: "Extensions"
-description: Learn how to configure the code-server extension marketplace .
+description: Learn how to configure the code-server extension marketplace.
 ---

 You can customize VS Code with extensions, which allow you to add new features